Metaluv/Palette_Training/README.md

 # Palette Training - GIS & Data Science
- A notebook of the training for data science from Palette Skills
+ A notebook of the training for data science from Palette Skills the instructor for this program is https://github.com/ruhidm

  ## 📖 Background